 The NCS Trust is a Kickstart Gateway organisation and service provider.
-This means we can support you with a number of services -
+Learn more about how we can support you with the Kickstarter scheme.

 Support with your Kickstart application

 Deliver enhancing employability training and experiential learning for your Kickstarters, through workshops, peer networks, mentoring and social action placements

 If you are already in the Kickstart scheme we can still support you with our affordable training packages all of which can be delivered well within the money provided by DWP to support the learning and development needs of your Kickstarters.